skeres/kubernetes_tutorial/21_readme.md

 ## >> Run your first Ingress Controller

 ### Install Ingress Controller in Minikube
-out of the box, it will install and automatically start the K8s Nginx implementation of Ingress Controller,
+Out of the box, it will install and automatically start the K8s Nginx implementation of Ingress Controller,
 one of the existing third party implementions.
 `minikube addons enable ingress`